 How To Clean Grease From Air Fryer Basket

-Air fryer basket go through a lot.
+Air fryer baskets go through a lot.
 They have to face the hot air and the direct heat from the coil as well.
-When filled with food, the baskets tend to catch up some residue or grease.
+When filled with food, the baskets tend to catch up with some residue or grease.

 Even though air fryers use very little oil, the basket might get greasy.
 One way to prevent your basket from getting greasy is to clean it after every use.
 However, that is not possible sometimes.